Melting ice adult led activity

 Warmer water contains more heat energy, causing the molecules to move faster and the bonds between molecules to be broken faster to form liquid water.

-Why does salt make ice melt faster?
+Why does salt make it melt faster?

 During melting, the water molecules absorb heat energy.
 This heat is transferred from the water, air or object surrounding or touching the ice and is why an ice cube melts more quickly on the outside and retains its coldness and solidity longer at the centre.